Chris Young, Starting Pitcher

 College: Princeton University

-Chris Young, starting pitcher for the Kansas City Royals, was a top baseball and basketball player at Princeton University.
+Chris Young, starting pitcher, was a top baseball and basketball player at Princeton University.
 In 2000, he was drafted by the Pittsburgh Pirates and after playing in their minor league system for two years, they traded him to the Montreal Expos.
 He lasted through just one minor league season with the Expos before they traded him to the Texas Rangers in April, 2004.
 He pitched in just 7 games with the Rangers in 2004, spending the rest of the season with their minor league teams.

 In 2005, Young pitched in 31 games with the Rangers.
 He finished the season with a career high 12 wins (to 7 losses), 137 strikeouts to 45 walks, and a 4.26 ERA.